 Computer science is one of the hottest fields today.
-Its growth exceeds the average for all other occupations in the United States by nearly double, according to the Bureau of Labor Statistics (BLS), and by 2026, nearly 550,000 new jobs in the field will be added.
+Its growth exceeds the average for all other occupations in the United States by more than double, according to the Bureau of Labor Statistics (BLS), and by 2028, more than 540,000 new jobs in the field will be added.

 This is great news for people interested in a computer science career, and even more so for those considering earning a master’s degree in CS along the way.
 Graduates who earn an advanced degree in computer science see the biggest return on their investment, adding an extra $30,000 to their annual salaries.

 “Jobs in computer science are both competitive and not, which can be confusing to understand,” says Ben Hescott, associate dean of students at Northeastern University’s Khoury College of Computer Sciences.
 “Large companies like Amazon and Facebook are always in a state of hiring and constantly have open positions.
 But there are also a number of specialized and advanced jobs that go unfulfilled because companies are looking for very specific people with very specific skill sets.”

 The Value of a Master’s in Computer Science